 Private Russell John Boland was born on July 1, 1897 in Montague, Halifax County, NS to Edward and Mary Boland.
 He signed up for the Canadian Expeditionary Force in February 1916.
 When he signed up, he was 18 years old and living on Ochterloney Street in Dartmouth while working as a rope maker.
 He sailed from Halifax on July 25, 1916 and arrived in Liverpool, England six days later.
 On October 5, 1916, he was transferred for overseas service from the 112th Battalion to the 25th Battalion.
 He arrived in France a day later.
 He was killed in action on August 15, 1917.

-To view the complete service files for Private Kuhn and Private Boland or to find your own connection, click here.
+To view the complete service files for Private Kuhn, Private Boland and Private Cutler or to find your own connection, click here.

 If you have a personal connection to the Battle of Vimy Ridge or know of anyone with a Dartmouth connection to it, please let us know.